rustamPy/courseWeb/_courses/1_core_it.md

 ---
 layout: course
 title: Core IT - Entry
-description: This course is designed to provide kids with a solid foundation in information technology (IT) concepts and practices.
+description: This course is designed to provide you with a solid foundation in Information Technology (IT) concepts and practices.
 It serves as an essential stepping stone for individuals who are new to the world of IT.
 image: cit_base
 age: 8-9
 duration: 3 months
-complexity: easy
+complexity: basic
 author: Rustam Karimov
 ---